ruudzhao/httprunner3/README.md

 # httprunner3
-HttpRunner3 is a automate framework of api test.
+HttpRunner3 is a automatic framework of api test.